Penn State Beaver offers lots of clubs and organizations. Getting involved is easy!

 The goals of the Psychology Club are to enhance the undergraduate experience for students interested in psychology, serve as a forum for academic issues and concerns, and promote awareness of the profession and its career opportunities.

 There's a great leadership opportunity for you in Penn State Beaver's Harmony Hall!

 Join the Residence Hall Advisory Council (RHAC) to assist in planning activities in Harmony Hall and offering suggestions to make the campus the best it can be.
 If you're interested or would like more details, please talk with a Resident Assistant (RA) or contact Jen Toof, coordinator of student activities and residence life, 724-773-3947.

 This group is the voice of the Penn State Beaver student population and consists of an Executive Board (president, vice president, secretary, and treasurer) as well as 20 representatives, i.e. five from each of the current standing classes.

 The SGA makes decisions concerning student issues on campus and within the University and oversees fund allocations to registered campus clubs and organizations.
-The group also sponsors Beaverfest, the students' annual spring festival.
+The group also sponsors Beaverfest, the students' annual spring festival on campus.